Google's Ideological Echo Chamber: Course of events

 Google's VP of Diversity, Danielle Brown, responded to the memo on August 8: "Part of building an open, inclusive environment means fostering a culture in which those with alternative views, including different political views, feel safe sharing their opinions.
 But that discourse needs to work alongside the principles of equal employment found in our Code of Conduct, policies, and anti-discrimination laws".
 Google's CEO Sundar Pichai wrote a note to Google employees, supporting Brown's formal response, and adding that much of the document was fair to debate.
 His explanation read "to suggest a group of our colleagues have traits that make them less biologically suited to that work is offensive and not OK ...
 At the same time, there are co-workers who are questioning whether they can safely express their views in the workplace (especially those with a minority viewpoint).
 They too feel under threat, and that is also not OK."
 Anonymously-placed physical ads criticizing Pichai and Google for the firing were put up shortly after.
 Damore characterized the response by Google executives as having "shamed" him for his views.
 CNN described the fallout as "perhaps the biggest setback to what has been a foundational premise for [Google] employees: the freedom to speak up about anything and everything".

 Damore gave interviews to Bloomberg Technology and to the YouTube channels of Canadian professor Jordan Peterson and podcaster Stefan Molyneux.
 Damore stated that he wanted his first interviews to be with media who were not hostile.
 He wrote an op-ed in The Wall Street Journal, detailing the history of the memo and Google's reaction, followed by interviews with Reason, Reddit's "IAmA" section, CNN, CNBC, Business Insider, Joe Rogan, Dave Rubin, Milo Yiannopoulos, and Ben Shapiro.

 In response to the memo, Google's CEO planned an internal "town hall" meeting, fielding questions from employees on inclusivity.
 The meeting was cancelled a short time before it was due to start, over safety concerns as "our Dory questions appeared externally this afternoon, and on some websites, Googlers are now being named personally".
-Outlets found to be posting these names, with pictures, included 4chan, Breitbart News, and Milo Yiannopoulos' blog.
+Outlets found to be posting these names, with pictures, included 4chan, Breitbart News, and Milo Yiannopoulos's blog.
 Danielle Brown, Google's VP for diversity, was harassed online, and temporarily disabled her Twitter account.

 Damore withdrew his complaint with the National Labor Relations Board before the board released any official findings.
 However, shortly before the withdrawal, an internal NLRB memo found that his firing was legal.
 The memo, which was not released publicly until February 2018, said that, whereas the law shielded him from being fired solely for criticizing Google, it did not protect discriminatory statements, that his memo's "statements regarding biological differences between the sexes were so harmful, discriminatory, and disruptive as to be unprotected", and that these "discriminatory statements", not his criticisms of Google, were the reason for his firing.